mahaloz/decomp2dbg/README.md

 Note: You may need to allow inbound connections on port 3662, or the port you use, for decomp2dbg to connect to the decompiler.

-> Note: after install its important that you check your `~/.gdbinit`
+> Note: If you are installing decomp2dbg with GEF or pwndbg it's important that in your ~/.gdbinit the
+> decomp2dbg.py file is sourced after GEF or pwndbg.

 ## Install (manual)
 If you can't use the script (non-WSL Windows install for the decompiler), follow the steps below: